About Dean Wilson

 B.A., University of Arkansas, with honors; J.D., Washington University, with honors.

 Tennessee; Illinois (inactive); Missouri (inactive); U.S. District Court for the Western District of Tennessee; U.S. District Court for the Southern District of Illinois; U.S. Court of Appeals for the Ninth Circuit.

-Assistant Professor of Law and Director of Legal Methods, Cecil C. Humphreys School of Law (2009-present); Adjunct Professor of Legal Methods, Cecil C. Humphreys School of Law (2007-2009); Associate, Bass, Berry & Sims, PLC (2007-2009); Associate, Tate, Lazarini, Brady & Davis, PLC (2005-2007); Associate, Cates, Kurowski, Bailey & Shultz, LLC (2003-2005); Associate, Carr, Korein, Tillery, Kunin, Montroy, Cates, Katz & Glass, LLC (and successor firms) (2001-2003).
+Associate Dean for Academic Affairs, Cecil C. Humphreys School of Law (2019-present); Interim Associate Dean for Academic Affairs, Cecil C. Humphreys School of Law (2018-2019); Associate Professor of Law, Cecil C. Humphreys School of Law (2015-present); Director of Legal Methods, Cecil C. Humphreys School of Law (2009-2020); Assistant Professor of Law, Cecil C. Humphreys School of Law (2009-2015); Adjunct Professor of Legal Methods, Cecil C. Humphreys School of Law (2007-2009); Associate, Bass, Berry & Sims, PLC (2007-2009); Associate, Tate, Lazarini, Brady & Davis, PLC (2005-2007); Associate, Cates, Kurowski, Bailey & Shultz, LLC (2003-2005); Associate, Carr, Korein, Tillery, Kunin, Montroy, Cates, Katz & Glass, LLC (and successor firms) (2001-2003).

 Legal Methods; Legal Reserach, Writing, and Analysis; Advocacy; Arbitration/Alternative Dispute Resolution; Professional Responsibility; Bar Preparation